 Diese Inhalte sind aktuell nur in englischer Sprache verfügbar.

 Our Sustainability Accounting Standards Board (SASB) Index discloses information in alignment with SASB’s Health Care Delivery and Medical Equipment & Supplies standards.
 This is part of our commitment to provide transparent and relevant information on our economic, environmental, and social performance to our stakeholders.
-Going forward, we will continuously strive to improve our disclosure of quantitative metrics and further enhance our SASB reporting.
-The majority of references within this index refer to our Non-Financial Group Report.
+Going forward, we will continuously strive to further improve our disclosure of quantitative metrics and further enhance our SASB reporting.

 Some of the information requested relates to United States requirements.
 For this reason, answers provided to these questions are limited to our business in the United States.
 In other regions, we are also subject to health care products and services standards in line with local laws and regulations.